deviator206/rn-attempt-01/README.md

-# rn-workout-app
+# rn-attempt-01
-same code base for web and app
+code for react native attempt for simple android application